pydoit/doit/README.rst

 sponsors
 --------

-Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. `Link Become a Sponsor <https://opencollective.com/doit#sponsor>`_
+Support this project by `becoming a sponsor <https://opencollective.com/doit#sponsor>`_.
+Your logo will show up here with a link to your website.

 .. image:: https://opencollective.com/doit/sponsor/0/avatar
   :target: https://opencollective.com/doit/sponsor/0/website